FIUS/ttf-backend/documentation/configuration.md

 # System Configuration

+> The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119).

 The following config sources are all loaded if available.
 The leading config overrides the latter:

   1. The config file specified in the environment variable `CONFIG_FILE`